RTEMS/rtems-docs/eng/req/items.rst

 aggregate other build items and modify the build item context which is used by referenced build items.
 The ``includes``, ``ldflags``, ``objects``, and ``use`` variables of the build item context are updated by the corresponding attributes of the build group.
-All explicitly defined attributes shall be specified.
-The following attributes are explicitly defined for this type:
+All explicit attributes shall be specified.
+The explicit attributes for this type are:

 includes
     The attribute value shall be a list.
 Each list element shall be a